oracle/macaron/docs/source/pages/using.rst

 .. note::

   This ``defaults.ini`` section must only be used for analyzing a repository on the local file system.
-If the domain name has already been supported in other services, it doesn't need to be defined again here.
+If the hostname has already been supported in other services, it doesn't need to be defined again here.

 Assume that the dir tree at the current working directory has the following structure: